 Melinda Skea 202-349-7224 firstname.lastname@example.org

-WASHINGTON, DC – In direct response to a lawsuit challenging the HHS mandate brought by the Becket Fund for Religious Liberty on behalf of Wheaton College, the federal government has rewritten its one-year “safe harbor” to include Wheaton, giving the prominent evangelical institution until August, 2013, before being forced to comply with the mandate or face crippling fines.
+WASHINGTON, DC – In direct response to a lawsuit challenging the HHS mandate brought by Becket Law on behalf of Wheaton College, the federal government has rewritten its one-year “safe harbor” to include Wheaton, giving the prominent evangelical institution until August, 2013, before being forced to comply with the mandate or face crippling fines.
 As a result of the government’s concession, last Friday, a federal judge for the U.S. District Court for the District of Columbia dismissed Wheaton College’s lawsuit as premature.

 The government claims that it will create a new “insurer” mandate during that safe-harbor period which would purportedly solve the religious liberty problem, but religious organizations like Wheaton remain unconvinced.

-“The government has now re-written the ‘safe harbor’ guidelines three times in seven months, and is evidently in no hurry to defend the HHS mandate in open court,” said Kyle Duncan, General Counsel for the Becket Fund for Religious Liberty.
+“The government has now re-written the ‘safe harbor’ guidelines three times in seven months, and is evidently in no hurry to defend the HHS mandate in open court,” said Kyle Duncan, General Counsel for Becket Law.
 “By moving the goalposts yet again, the government managed to get Wheaton’s lawsuit dismissed on purely technical grounds.
 This leaves unresolved the question of religious liberty at the heart of the lawsuit.”

 Still, the new “safe harbor” guidelines are a victory for Wheaton.
 Before the lawsuit, the government could have enforced the HHS mandate against Wheaton regardless of its religious objections to providing coverage for abortion-inducing drugs.
 As a direct result of Wheaton’s lawsuit, the college now has some protection for its faith and its employees’ health insurance–albeit only for one year and only against government enforcement of the mandate.